 The General Jeffery Soil Health Award forms part of the suite of awards within the biennial National Landcare Awards program administered by Landcare Australia.
-The Award was presented at the virtual 2021 National Landcare Awards Thursday 5 August 2021, held during the National Landcare Conference.
+The inaugural Award was presented at the virtual 2021 National Landcare Awards on Thursday 5 August 2021, held during the National Landcare Conference.

 PRIZE FOR THE WINNER

 The winner will receive a trophy and a cash prize of $20,000 to further their contribution to improving soil health.
 The Award recipient will be required to use the prize money to continue and expand their work to improve soil health.